Pathoschild/smapi-mod-dump/compiled/okay/Deep Woods/README.md

 A vast and deep forest generated anew in every game and on every visit on-the-fly.
 You never know what the next corner, the next level, and the next path might bring.

 - **Multiplayer Support**
-Explore, forage, and the forest with your friends!
+Explore, forage, and discover the forest with your friends!
 But make sure you don't lose each other.

 - **Highly Configurable**
 The config file lets you change hundreds of settings and values, that control level generation, monster strengths, chances for loot, and more.

 - **Danger with Great Rewards**
 The deeper you go, the more there is to discover.
 But the forest can be ruthless.
 Strong and fast monsters, unique infested levels, and more dangers are waiting for you.

-- **Mysticism and Lore**
-A compelling story about magic and greed is in the works.
-You may find certain hints and story elements already, but no big spoilers until the full story releases in the future.

 #### Support the Mod!